jthegedus/firebase-functions-next-example/README.md

 * Ensure you're running Node `6.11.5` as the functions emulator requires this.
 I recommend [asdf as a version manager](https://github.com/asdf-vm/asdf) and have add an asdf `.tool-versions` file to define the Node runtime.

+* If using `_app.js` you may receive the following error on your deployed Cloud Function:

+    ```
+    { Error: Cannot find module '@babel/runtime/regenerator'...
+    ```

+    Despite next.js having `@babel/runtime` as a dependency, you must install it as a dependency directly in this project.

 ## Installation

 ```bash